misavojte/GazeDeck/gazedeck/README.md

 - `--min-markers`: Minimum markers required for homography (default: 3)
 - `--ws-port`: WebSocket server port (default: 8765)
 - `--homography-mode`: Homography inclusion mode ("every", "change", "none")

+**Note**: Pupil Labs devices are automatically discovered on the network.
+No manual URL configuration is required.

+### Device Discovery

+GazeDeck automatically discovers Pupil Labs devices on your network using the official Pupil Labs Real-Time API discovery mechanism:

+1. **Network Scanning**: Scans for available Pupil Labs devices
+2. **Device Selection**: Automatically connects to the first available device
+3. **Sensor Validation**: Verifies that required sensors (gaze and world camera) are connected
+4. **URL Retrieval**: Gets the proper streaming URLs from the device status

+#### Shared Device Provider Architecture

+GazeDeck uses a **shared device provider** pattern following hexagonal architecture principles:

+**Abstract Interface** (`ports/device_provider.py`):
+- **`IDeviceProvider`**: Abstract interface for device providers
+- **`SensorURLs`**: Data structure containing sensor URLs and device information

+**Concrete Implementation** (`adapters/pupil_labs/device.py`):
+- **`PupilLabsDevice`**: Pupil Labs specific implementation of IDeviceProvider

+**Provider Usage**:
+- **`PupilLabsGazeProvider`**: Uses shared device provider for gaze streaming
+- **`PupilLabsFrameProvider`**: Uses shared device provider for video streaming

+This architecture ensures:
+- **Consistency**: Both providers connect to the same device
+- **Efficiency**: Single device discovery operation
+- **Maintainability**: Centralized device management logic
+- **Extensibility**: Easy to add new device provider implementations
+- **Resource Management**: Proper cleanup of device connections

+If multiple devices are present, GazeDeck will connect to the first device it discovers.
+For more advanced multi-device scenarios, the codebase can be extended to support device selection.

+#### Troubleshooting Device Discovery

+If device discovery fails:

+1. **Ensure Pupil Labs Companion App is running** on the device
+2. **Check network connectivity** between your computer and the Pupil Labs device
+3. **Verify firewall settings** allow network discovery
+4. **Check device logs** for connection issues
+5. **Try restarting** both the Pupil Labs device and Companion App

+The system will timeout after 10 seconds if no device is found and provide clear error messages.

 ### Configuration File